jonhue/teaching-fpv-rev/README.md

 The course is held in four sessions from June 24th to July 1st.

-The sessions will include a comprehensive course overview.Some problems will be solved together, for others you will get some time to start solving them on your own.
+The sessions will include a comprehensive course overview.
+Some problems will be solved together, for others you will get some time to start solving them on your own.
 The material will include problems to work on between sessions.
 Questions that might arise from those problems can be discussed in a subsequent session.